tealhorizon87/ms4_right-fit-tailoring/README.md

 ## Credits

 ### Content
-  - All code was written by myself or taken from the [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) documentation, with inspiration taken from the Code Institute walkthrough projects
+  - All code was written by myself or taken from the [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/), [Django](https://www.djangoproject.com/) or [Stripe](https://stripe.com/gb) documentation, with considerable inspiration taken from the Code Institute walkthrough projects
+  - In particular, the method for adding sizes to clothing items and setting up confirmation emails.
   - The 'no-image' image was taken from [Free Icons PNG](https://www.freeiconspng.com/)
   - All the products with their images and descriptions were taken from [Suit Direct](https://www.suitdirect.co.uk/)
   - The main background image was sourced from [Pixabay](https://pixabay.com/)